St Bede's College, Christchurch: Foundation of St. Bede's College

 St Bede's College, Christchurch, was established in 1911 at the request of Bishop John Joseph Grimes S.M., and the first Catholic Bishop of Christchurch.
 The college bears the name of The Venerable Bede (AD 673–735) an English Benedictine monk, scholar, and saint.
 The Society owned St Bede's College.
 The school was originally located along Ferry Road, but it outgrew its facilities.
 The college had the option of purchasing the current site or that of St. Andrew's College, Christchurch in Merivale.
 The chapel was originally used as a gym, but with the building of Chanel Hall, it became obsolete and so was converted to a chapel.
-The chapel contains the Board of Honour, honouring Bedeans who fought and died for their country in both world wars, although now has been demolished.
+The chapel contains the Board of Honour, honouring Bedeans who fought and died for their country in both world wars.
+The chapel was demolished in 2011 after the Christchurch earthquakes.

 College site

-The college was moved in 1920 to its present site on 220,000 square metres of fields and trees at the northern entrance to the city.
+The college moved from Ferry Road in 1920 to its present site on 220,000 square metres of fields and trees at the northern entrance to the city.
 Most of the original buildings had to be demolished in 1981 due to new earthquake safety requirements.
 However, the chapel and half of Durham remained standing until the 2011 earthquake.
 Over the years, buildings have continued to be added to the college, including the Alistair Macdonald Centre for the Performing Arts, Jarrow (a senior boarding dorm) as well as a new gymnasium.